Table of Contents

 Step 4.
 Enter your DNSME API credentials into GridPane

 Now go to your User Settings in GridPane by clicking on the Your Settings menu item in the dropdown menu accessible by clicking on your username and icon.

-Click on DNS Providers in the left horizontal settings navigation menu to display the Add DNS Made Easy Account Tokens panel.
+Click on Integrations in the left horizontal settings navigation menu, and then DNS Providers and DNS Made Easy.

 Your DNSME API Credentials will be saved and displayed in the DNS Made Easy Account Tokens panel.

-If you wish to update your credentials with fresh keys at a later date you can do this by clicking on the blue pencil icon button.
+If you wish to update your credentials at a later date you can do this by clicking on the down arrow followed by blue pencil icon button.